MISSION STATEMENT

 Classes are encouraged to take field trips of an educational nature.
 All students in the class are expected to participate in the field trip.
 However, field trips are a privilege, not a right.
 Parents will be asked if they would like to be chaperones on field trips.

 If a bus is the mode of transportation, all students must ride on the bus both to and from the field trip location.
 Parents are to drive their own cars.
 Parents who are going on a field trip, cannot take their own children or other family members who are not directly associated with that trip.
+All volunteers must be Safe Environment Trained to meet the Diocese of Phoenix standards.

 The school provides its official form for a field trip.
 Students who fail to submit this official form will not be allowed to participate in the field trip.
 Telephone calls will not be accepted in lieu of the official form.
-Parents have the right to refuse permission for their child to participate in a field trip.
+Parents have the right to refuse permission for their children to participate in a field trip.

 Grievance Procedure

-1. Contact the teacher involved by setting up an appointment.
+Contact the teacher involved by setting up an appointment.

-2. Meet with the teacher involved.
+Meet with the teacher involved.
 If the matter is not resolved at this level, then proceed to step three.

-3. If a satisfactory agreement has not been reached, contact the principal.
+If a satisfactory agreement has not been reached, contact the principal.

 Failure to follow the above due process procedures will result in forfeiting the right to an appeal.